wghglory/react-fundament/chapter09/readme.md

+# Continue on Battle component

 We are going to build Avatar and Reset button in Battle component.
 In Battle page, typing username and clicking submit should render PlayerPreview.
 Then click "battle" and navigate to /battle/result?..., and show Result component.
 Reset button will clear and show the input textbox.

-# Dynamic Rendering + Query Params by "props.match"
+## Dynamic Rendering + Query Params by "props.match"

 Battle.js: